 Now they knew that she was a real princess, because she had felt the pea right through the twenty mattresses and the twenty feather beds.
 Nobody but a real princess could have felt it.

-So the prince took her for his wife, for now he knew that he had a real princess.
-The pea was put into the museum, where it may still be seen to this day, if no one has stolen it or eaten it.- Total nr. of readings: 33,630 Copyright © The author All Rights Reserved.
+- Total nr. of readings: 42,068 Copyright © The author All Rights Reserved.
 This story may not be reproduced without the express written permission of the author except for personal use.

 Enjoyed that?
 Then you might like these...

 Owdoo: A Modern Folk Tale

 This is a modern take on a fairy tale.
 The King says the Princess must marry to ensure the succession but maybe the Princess has other ideas.

 Sometimes it takes a special person to care enough to get to know you, like Enormouse, who is busy doing his favorite things: eating and burrowing until he gets into a tight squeeze.